mofeiyu/dnn/README.md

 ### 3. Initialization ###

-Use ramdon initialization (initialization_ramdon) or Xavier initialization (initialization)
+Use ramdon initialization (initialization_ramdon) or Xavier initialization (initialization_he)

 ### 4. Layer Function ###

-Every layer: use linear function
+1. Every layer: use linear function

-Hidden layers: able to use Relu, Sigmoid, Tanh or Leaky_relu as activation function
+2. Hidden layers: able to use Relu, Sigmoid, Tanh or Leaky_relu as activation function

-Output layer: use Softmax
+3. Output layer: use Softmax

 ### 5. Cost Function ###